 A program that browses the web systematically, looking for items to create an index of data from.
 Also known as a ‘spider’ or ‘bot’.

-Ratio used to show the users who click on a link, compared to the number of users who saw the link (be it on an advert, page, email). it is used to see how well your keywords and ads are performing.
+Click Through Rate – The ratio used to show the users who click on a link, compared to the number of users who saw the link (be it on an advert, page, email).
+It is used to see how well your keywords and ads are performing.

 Custom Ad Scheduling

 Target your customers when they’re online.
 That could be certain days or hours.

 Customer match takes your customer email list and uses it when choosing who advertise to.
 Customers only have to be logged in to one of the many Google products (Gmail, YouTube or Google) for this to work.